Bitdefender BOX 2 Security Hub

 Different types and levels of manual protection and vulnerability scans can be performed on a device-by-device basis at any time.
 Again, depending on the type of device (computer, mobile, or non-computer/IoT) there will be different available options.
 Not surprisingly computers and mobile devices have the most thorough scanning options (below):

 - Network Vulnerability Scan

 Below are two examples of actual threats the BOX caught on my personal devices.

 When I connected a Canon printer I was immediately alerted to a very serious Denial of Service (DoS) vulnerability in the Canon software but was assured the printer was protected while on the BOX network.
 Although the BOX can’t fix software issues in other products I contacted Canon support and provided a screenshot of the alert in the hope they might take action to resolve it (they haven’t).
 Below is a screenshot from my Bitdefender Central account Web interface.

 “Dangerous URL” Blocked: Netflix

 Below are screenshots from my Bitdefender Central account (Web interface).
 The culprit?
 It seems the “Dangerous URL” belongs to the Netflix channel on my Roku 2 which I had to suss out on my own since the BOX appears unable to resolve an IP to a domain name.

-I’m uncertain as to how important this alert is or if the BOX is being overly cautious.
-After all it’s Netflix, how dangerous could it be?
-This is where an alert rating or grading system would be useful.
-It’s good to know the BOX can monitor what individual Roku channels are doing, and is an example of a problem I would have never known about were it not for the BOX.
+It’s good to know the BOX can monitor what individual Roku channels are doing, and is another example of a problem I would have never known about were it not for the BOX.
 I have for the time being chosen to keep the block in place.